Hrashid789/ora2pgWorkshop/README.md

 # Why Migrating from Oracle to Azure PostgreSQL?
 One of the common reasons to migrate from Oracle to Azure Postgres is compatibility because PostgreSQL PL/PGSQL is highly compatible with Oracle PL/SQL, lowering the migration cost and risk.
 Azure also offers fully managed services for PostgreSQL (PaaS) to take advantage of all the key pieces that are part of the underlying Azure relational database platform.
 It provides the same level of reliability across all these platforms.

+Microsoft Azure Database Service for PostgreSQL is a fully managed PaaS that is highly available, secured, provides automatic backups, and is easily scalable.
+This means you can focus on building your PostgreSQL database application and let Azure do the heavy lifting of infrastructure management and security in the background.

+Azure has also integrated machine learning capabilities for implementing additional security layers to flag any unusual database access pattern.
+It provides database backups for 35 days with to the point restoration.

+With so many advantages and flexibility, it makes sense for companies to move their on-premises PostgreSQL database to Azure Database Service which can be done seamlessly with minimal downtime using Azure Database Migration Service.
+I will also explain how we can also migrate an on-premises Oracle database to Azure PostgreSQL environment using this migration service with GitHub code.

 In Postgres, you can target your Oracle migrations.
 If you have Oracle workloads that you want to migrate to Azure, but you don't want to convert to a SQL based solution, Postgres is more compatible with the work in Oracle and with making some more clear migration patterns.

 ## Target auidence